 What is Aquatic Therapy?

-It is an excellent supplement to land-based physical and occupational therapy, providing one-on-one treatment sessions.
+It is an excellent supplement to land-based occupational therapy and/or physical therapy, providing one-on-one treatment sessions.
 It uses safe and efficient methods to achieve your child’s individualized short-term goals.
 Aquatic therapy is an effective way to address many types of conditions: sensory, neurological and orthopedic.

 What do I need to bring to my child’s Aquatic Therapy session?